g4ze/byoc/README.md

 # This software enables you to deploy your containers with a single click.
+i should add ci linters, the code quality is crap, oops

 ## Endpoints:
 | Endpoint | Description |